joedefen/subshop/docs/ss-organization.md

     * if the year is not present, `subshop` may work well.
     * if the year is wrong, `subshop` likely will not work well.

 `subshop` uses its own parser, `VideoParser.py` to parse the names.
-Within the script, you can verify what is likely to work and what is not by looking for:
+View `VideoParser.py` to you can verify what is likely to work and what is not; look for:

 * `regexes`: examine the regular expressions and comments
 * `tests_yaml`: look at the tests (mostly hard cases) and the parsing results; notice that a few cases near the end are "failures".